wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'avoid strangers like plague',
   ];
    gen_data['calytaurproblem'] = [
-    'under the leadership a Pig-like CAMBION',
+    'under the leadership of a Pig-like CAMBION',
     'and make charcuterie from human flesh',
     'because they want to summon a NALFESHNEE',
     'and were once humans',